-The maximum valence model for $z=2$ has been used to mimic the liquid liquid phase transition associated with polymerisation\cite{Shumovsky2022} as was experimentally observed in sulfur at high pressures\cite{Henry_Sulfur_2020}.
-One of many unrealistic features of this model is that real sulfur remains molecular S$_2$ near its liquid-gas critical temperature, while in the maximal valence model the dimers at such a temperature dissociate into monomers.
-Here we modify the maximum valence model in its Hamiltonian formulation assigning atoms with zero neighbors in their bond range an infinite potential energy.
-Within the DMD package this can be achieved by modifying a bond potential between an atom with one bond and its neighbor which may have either one or two bonds a quasi-infinite very narrow square potential barrier as shown at Fig.~\ref{fig:7}.
-In this model, the only possible types of atoms are atoms with one bond forming dimers or being at the end of a polymer chain and atoms with two bonds forming a chain.
+The maximum valence model for $z=2$ has been used to mimic the LLPT associated with polymerization~\cite{Shumovsky2022} as was experimentally observed in sulfur at high pressures~\cite{Henry_Sulfur_2020}.
+One of many unrealistic features of that model is that real sulfur remains molecular S$_2$ near its liquid--gas critical temperature, while in the limited valence model the dimers at such a temperature dissociate into monomers.
+Here, we modify the maximum valence model in its Hamiltonian formulation assigning the atoms with zero neighbors in their bond range an infinite potential energy.
+Within the DMD package, this can be achieved by modifying a bond potential between an atom with one bond and its neighbor which may have either one or two bonds a quasi-infinite very narrow square potential of barrier as shown in figure~\ref{fig:7}.
+In this new model, the only possible types of atoms are atoms with one bond forming dimers or being at the end of a polymer chain and atoms with two bonds forming a chain.
 We tested that near the LGCP, the gaseous phase has only 5.5\% atoms with two bonds, which are the middle atoms of the trimers and no atoms with zero bonds.